 Different laws apply to minors: time limitations, how to sue, etc. How do parents prove the lost earning capacity of children hurt or killed before they worked their first day?
 What’s best, a conservatorship or guardian ad litem?
 Jeff Merrick pioneered the field of “Pediatric Law” in 1999.
 He has helped parents with birth anomalies, injuries at kids’ camp, sports injuries, window falls, and many other types of injuries.

 Other Civil Litigation

-In addition to the above, Merrick Law accepts other claims.
+In addition to the above, Jeff Merrick, P.C. accepts other claims.
 See some of them below and in the About page.
 Our process is to listen to the person, understand what has happened AND what the client wants.
 Then we counsel on options.
 Often that involves trying to settle before filing suit.
 When a lawsuit makes sense, we work aggressively and diligently.